hypo69/hypo/docs/gemini/out/en/explainer/src/scenario/__init__.md

 **Relationships with other parts of the project:**

 The `scenario` module is dependent on the `executor` module for core functionalities.
-The `Supplier` object, and the `run` method, are likely used by the main application for orchestrating the scenario execution flow.
+The `Supplier` object, and the `run` method, are likely used by the main application for orcheStarting the scenario execution flow.
 The `executor` module could further depend on modules dealing with specific external systems (e.g., PrestaShop interaction).